A Proud History, A Promising Future

 In May of 2002, Purdue North Central announced the opening of the North Central Veterinary Emergency Center (NCVEC).
-The $1.4 million facility is located on the North Central campus and was made possible through a unique, public-private partnership that brings together Purdue and an investor group of 36 area veterinarians.
+The $1.4 million facility is located on the Westville campus and was made possible through a unique, public-private partnership that brings together Purdue and an investor group of 36 area veterinarians.
 The center provides 24-hour emergency and specialty veterinary care to the owners of dogs, cats, and other small animals within 50 miles.

-James B. Dworkin Student Services and Activities Complex
+The James B. Dworkin Student Services and Activities Complex

 On October 16, 2014, Purdue North Central broke ground for its fourth campus building.
 On April 8, 2016, the Purdue Board of Trustees named the building in honor of Chancellor James B. Dworkin.
 The building is the center of student activity on campus.
-With a gymnasium, walking track, exercise rooms, locker rooms, study lounge and meeting rooms for student clubs, students have a new place to work out, study or socialize when not attending class.
+With the H.D.
+Kesling Gymnasium, walking track, exercise rooms, locker rooms, study lounge and meeting rooms for student clubs, students have a new place to work out, study or socialize when not attending class.
 The athletic facilities will allow the intramural sports program to grow to include more sports, giving more student athletes the opportunity to enjoy their favorite sports and activities.